chuaindia/ror_capstone_budget_app/README.md

 ### Deployment

 - I will deploy the project with [render](https://render.com/docs/deploy-rails), after which you can access the live version of the project in the Live Demo section.
 I   tried it several times following the process explained but it failed.The link for failed deployment is attached : https://ror-capstone-budget-app.onrender.com.
+- I tried deployment with netlify but that also fails and which hampered my pull request also.
+Those should not be considered as a test for pull request. all the pther   necessary checks are passed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>